It's easy for veteran business owners, like myself, to point out the wrongdoings of fresher faced freelancers on the creative scene.

 It's a topic Stina Jones agrees with: "Don’t be tempted to offer the cheapest rate possible to win a contract.
 You’ll only attract the kinds of clients who don’t value what you do."

-"Don't work for free when promised exposure or possibility of more work; you almost never get it and your time and work is too valuable," adds Anna van der Feltz, a freelance designer based in Manchester.
+"Don't work for free when promised exposure or possibility of more work; you rarely get it and your time and work is too valuable," adds Anna van der Feltz, a freelance designer based in Manchester.

 "Your worth is correlated to how much more in value you deliver than you take in payment," adds Simon Alexander Ong.
 "If you can't clearly articulate what your value propositions, vision or beliefs are, the only way you'll be able to do so is by cutting prices.
 And that's not a game you want to play."

-You ignore the warning signs of a potentially difficult client
+You ignore the warning signs of a potentially tricky client

 With time and experience, it gets easier to spot the crazy clients during those initial meetings.
 You know, the ones you wish you'd never taken on.
 Here, we'll share a few red flags.